TomFrederik/fact-ai/group_agnostic_fairness/README.md

 **Encoding:** The default in the code uses an embedding dimension of 32, we used one-hot encoding instead (as in our own implementation).

+**Seeding:** The original code doesn't use random seeds, we added support for that (the seed can be set via a command line argument).

 ## Installation

 Run the following: